 Mark Rothko created that special place, and I entered it again this summer.
 I do not mean the building I had once visited in Houston.
-I mean the place one enters again at his retrospective in Washington.
+I mean the place one enters again at his retrospective.
 As I left this summer's show, I thought back with a shock on what the age of big-time museums takes for granted.
 I had forgotten how art can darken the world's mirrors to let in a stronger light.

 Critics have compared that light to the harsh northern sun.
 They have recalled the grand aspirations of the nineteenth-century sublime.
 Perhaps, but Rothko offers something more down to earth.
 A Romantic mirror of the eternal seems far away.
 These paintings hold out a darker, far more palpable kind of mirror, the clouded glass of everyday perception.